Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Methods

-where $\boldsymbol{W_G} \in \mathbb{R}^{n \times d}$ is the parameter of the gating network, and $GNN_j(\cdot)$ is the j-th expert.
-The $softmax$ function ensures that all experts' weights sum up to 1.
+\end{small}where $\boldsymbol{W_G^{node}} \in \mathbb{R}^{n \times d}$ is the parameter of the gating network, $N(v_i)$ is the set of neighbors of $v_i$, and $GNN_j(\cdot)$ is the $j$-th expert.
+The $softmax$ function is a normalization method that ensures that the weights of all the experts sum up to 1.
+The expert weights can be seen as ``attention.''
+We calculate the expert weights (attention scores) using the gating network based on the node embeddings $\boldsymbol{h_i}$.
 By employing the MoE layer, different nodes can utilize different parameters for message passing and message aggregation.

-\textbf{Block MoE.} We have tried applying MoE on the pragma MLP, but the performance has decreased.
-It might be because each pragma type has a separate pragma MLP, so the training data for each pragma MLP is already not abundant.
-If we further apply MoE, it will dilute the training data even more and hinder the performance.
-Instead, we add an additional MoE layer on the pseudo nodes' representations after the pragma MLP, so that we can increase the expressiveness of the pseudo nodes' representations before graph pooling.
-The representation space of the pseudo nodes after the block MoE could be different from normal nodes, so it is no longer suitable to have another GNN layer after the pragma MLP to do message passing between pseudo nodes and normal nodes.
+\textbf{Block MoE.} We have tried applying MoE on the pragma MLP, but the performance decreased.
+It might be because each pragma type has a separate pragma MLP, so the training data for each pragma MLP is already limited.
+After we applied MoE, it diluted the training data even more.
+Instead, we add an additional MoE layer on the pseudo nodes' representations after the pragma MLP, so that we can increase the expressiveness of the pseudo nodes' representations before the graph pooling.
+The representation space of the pseudo nodes after the block MoE might be different from normal nodes, so it may not be suitable to have another GNN layer after the block MoE to do message-passing between pseudo nodes and normal nodes.
 We have also tried applying an additional layer for normal nodes after the pragma MLP, but the performance is unsatisfactory.
-It might be because the normal nodes lack a global view, so it is not useful to further transform its representation by another layer.
+It might be because the normal nodes lack a global view, so it is not useful to further transform its representation.
 After having the block MoE, doing graph pooling only on the pseudo nodes performs better than doing graph pooling on both pseudo nodes and normal nodes.
 Therefore, we do not utilize normal nodes after the GNN encoder in the block MoE model.
+Ablation study of various designs is in the appendix.

 We use $n$ linear layers as $n$ expert networks.
 We denote the representation of pseudo node $v_i$ after the pragma MLP as $\boldsymbol{h_i} \in \mathbb{R}^d$.
 The block MoE is formulated as: